kiwipiet/Umlamuli/README.md

 Umlamuli is an open-source continuation of the MediatR library.
 MediatR has changed it licence to a commercial one starting with version 13.
 I have complete respect for Jimmy Bogard and the work he has done on MediatR, but I want to keep using an open-source mediator library.
 I also feel that the Mediator pattern is a useful one to have available in .NET projects, but as it is fairly simple to implement, I have decided to create this fork and maintain it going forward.

-[Umlamuli](https://isizulu.net/?umlamuli) [umla?mu?li] is a Zulu word,  means "mediator" or "arbiter".
+[Umlamuli](https://isizulu.net/?umlamuli) [umlaˈmuːli] is a Zulu word,  means "mediator" or "arbiter".
 I'm not a native Zulu speaker, so if I've made any mistakes with the name, please let me know!

 This should be a drop-in replacement for MediatR v12.5.0.
 The namespaces and package names have been changed from MediatR to Umlamuli.